apache/carbondata/docs/ddl-of-carbondata.md

    - ##### Sort Columns Configuration

      This property is for users to specify which columns belong to the MDK(Multi-Dimensions-Key) index.
-     * If users don't specify "SORT_COLUMN" property, by default MDK index be built by using all dimension columns except complex data type column.
+     * If users don't specify "SORT_COLUMN" property, by default no columns are sorted
      * If this property is specified but with empty argument, then the table will be loaded without sort.
      * This supports only string, date, timestamp, short, int, long, byte and boolean data types.
      Suggested use cases : Only build MDK index for required columns,it might help to improve the data loading performance.

      ```
      TBLPROPERTIES ('SORT_COLUMNS'='column1, column3')
-     OR
-     TBLPROPERTIES ('SORT_COLUMNS'='')
      ```

      **NOTE**: Sort_Columns for Complex datatype columns is not supported.